AutomateThePlanet/Meissa/README.md

 ![Meissa Description](https://i.imgur.com/aMVooJy.png)

-Meissa is a distributed tests runner.
+MEISSA is a distributed tests runner.
 It is built using the latest technologies such as .NET Core, ASPNET.Core MVC and more.

-It is completely cross-platform able to run tests on Windows, Linux and MacOS.
+It is completely cross-platform able to run tests on Windows, Linux and OSX.

 It is designed to be **programming language agnostic** which means that it can **run tests written on different languages**.